 Your family must be registered members of St. John Neumann Church and attending Sunday Mass regularly for at least three months.
-An initial information sheet will need to be completed before parents and godparents attend the class.
-Please contact our Sacraments Coordinator Janice Maginn at email@example.com or visit our webpage concerning Baptism for further information.
+Please contact our Sacraments Coordinator Janice Maginn at firstname.lastname@example.org.

-How do I register my children for religious education?
+How do I register my children for faith formation classes?

 I am planning to get married.
 Where do we start?

-For those preparing for marriage at St. John Neumann, we ask that you be a registered member of our parish who has been attending Sunday Mass regularly for at least three months (click here to register as a parishioner online).
-Please visit our webpage concerning Marriage or contact our Sacraments Coordinator Janice Maginn at (512)328-3220 or firstname.lastname@example.org for the initial interview, assistance and further information.
+For those preparing for marriage at St. John Neumann, please contact our Sacraments Coordinator Janice Maginn at (512)328-3220 or email@example.com for the initial interview, assistance and further information.

 How can I have Masses said for friends, family or deceased loved ones?